 2. Close the fraudulent accounts.
 You’ll need to reach out to the fraud department of each issuer to make sure you’ve closed all of the accounts.

 4. File a report with your local police, or the police in the community where the identity theft took place.

-This is why it’s important to check your credit reports regularly — AnnualCreditReport.com gives you a free credit report, one from each of the three major credit reporting agencies, once a year.
+This is why it’s important to check your credit reports regularly — you can receive your free credit reports from all three bureaus once each year.
 If you’re a victim of identity theft, you should check them more frequently (or consider signing up for credit report monitoring), even if you have a fraud alert, to make sure no new unauthorized accounts have appeared.
 Your credit score may also (though not always) be an indicator that something’s gone awry.
 There are services, like Credit.com’s Credit Report Card, that offer you your credit score for free once a month.
 At the very least, by checking your score regularly, along with your credit report, you can stay alert to any changes that could derail your credit.

 Finally, we’ll be the first to admit that reading — and understanding — your credit report can be overwhelming.
 The Ultimate Credit Report Cheat Sheet can help you decipher all of that data so you can take charge of your credit.